 Let’s take a look at 7 things crew members do when they get some time between cruises in Miami, Florida.

 Not just in Miami but just about every port of call is important for Wi-Fi.
-Crew will often use their limited time in the city Skyping home and going on social media sites to keep in touch with those back home.
-Popular places for crew is the downtown Starbucks and a few of the other coffee shops nearby.
+The crew will often use their limited time in the city Skyping home and go on social media sites to keep in touch with those back home.
+Popular places for the crew is the downtown Starbucks and a few of the other coffee shops nearby.
 Starbucks is usually the most trusted and also it’s an easy walk away from Walgreens and a few essential stores in the area.

 The Bayside mall just down the road from the cruise terminals is the place to be for hanging out, shopping, eating and not thinking about passengers.
 The trendy marketplace is a hive of activity with small stalls and plenty of entertainment.
 Crew members often go there for a bit of everything, with the nice Florida sunshine crew will relax before heading on back to the ship.